BolajiAyodeji/Blogposts/ckev70ha100hfp6s1492masan.md

 Today, we have **[Peace Ojemeh 👩‍💻](https://twitter.com/Peace_Ojemeh)**, a Senior Product Designer at Tjommi who helps organizations & communities design, maintain, and improve the quality of their products & overall experience, to match the needs of their target audience.

-> **Breathe and take that step, you have no idea what it waiting on the other side.
+> **Breathe and take that step, you have no idea what is waiting on the other side.
 How are you going to find out anyway, if you don’t try?**

 > — Peace Ojemeh